Outward Bound USA: Outward Bound courses

-Diversity training

-In the United States, Outward Bound schools have employed "diversity trainings" for their staff in order to prepare instructors to address the various issues that may arise on course due to a diverse group of participants.
-Diversity trainings are intended to provide the arena where staff can be challenged in the same ways participants are challenged to step out of their comfort zone.
-Outward Bound programs continue to focus on enriching the lives of students from all walks of life, and strive to empower their staff in awareness of issues that arise in groups.

 TV series

 A television series aired on Discovery Kids from 1999 to 2003.
 In each location, the show followed a group of eight young adults as they learned to work together and help each other survive in the wilderness.
 Under the guidance of instructors from the Outward Bound school, the group members struggled to cope with nature and each other, with success and failure, with physical and mental challenges, and ultimately bonded together as a result of the experience.

-EL Education and Outward Bound

-A non-profit comprehensive school reform organization which is no longer a part of Outward Bound USA, EL Education works with over 150 urban and rural schools across the United States including Puerto Rico.